 It still does, but something that I found when I turned 30 was that there was like this ticking time clock that started…

-Anyway, within these photograph’s I wanted to explore my age as a female and the conditioning I was feeling.
+Anyway, within these photo’s I wanted to explore my age as a female and the conditioning I was feeling.
 That unbearable pressure to conform.

 Roses symbolise many things, among them love, connection and the idea of being ready to commit.
-Except the commitment I am accepting is to myself.
+Except for the commitment, I am accepting is to myself.
 I am ready to love myself.

 The crown of thorns is of course symbolic of the Catholic faith, which if you’ve read about my background you might know was a big part of my childhood.